cainhooow/rustautomod/README.md

 2. Optionally, add a `.rautomod` file at the root with your desired settings.

 3. Create a new Rust file inside any folder:
     - Automod will create or update `mod.rs`.
     - The new module will be added automatically.

 4. Delete a Rust file:
     - Automod will remove the module declaration from `mod.rs`.

 5. Use autocomplete and linting when editing `.rautomod` to ensure correct configuration.

-## 💡 Notes
+# 💡 Notes

+- **Formatting Prerequisite**: For `fmt=enabled` to work, `rustfmt` must be installed (`rustup component add rustfmt`) and the `cargo` command must be available in your system's PATH.

-- If no `.rautomod` file is found, Automod will fallback to the global VSCode settings (`rustautomod.visibility` and `rustautomod.sort`), defaulting to pub and none.
+- If no `.rautomod` file is found, Automod will fallback to the global VSCode settings (`rustautomod.visibility`, `rustautomod.sort`, and `rustautomod.fmt`), defaulting to pub, none, and disabled.

 - Nested folders are supported; Automod will create `mod.rs` files recursively as needed.

-- `pattern` rules allow per-folder or per-file customization for visibility and sorting.
+- `pattern` rules allow per-folder or per-file customization for all settings.

 ## 🤝 Contribution